 Recent Publication:

-Prior to joining Cozen O'Connor as a summer associate, she was a legal intern at the National Institute for Reproductive Health, where she conducted research regarding reproductive-related legislation and proposed legislation nationwide, conducted research on the history of reproductive legislation in the United States, and drafted legal memos regarding distinct legal questions that implicate reproductive rights.
+Prior to joining Cozen O'Connor as a summer associate, she was a legal intern at a health care policy nonprofit.
+There she researched proposed and enacted legislation nationwide and examined distinct legal questions related to individuals' health care rights.
 Jacqueline also participated in the Safe Harbor and Brooklyn Law Incubator & Policy clinics at Brooklyn Law School.
-She was also a judicial intern for the Honorable Joan A. Madden, New York State Supreme Court.
+She was additionally a judicial intern for the Honorable Joan A. Madden of the New York State Supreme Court.

-Prior to beginning her legal career, Jacqueline worked in the entertainment industry as a talent buyer, agent assistant, and DJ in New York.
+Prior to beginning her legal career, Jacqueline worked in the entertainment industry.

 Jacqueline earned her bachelor’s degree, magna cum laude, from Binghamton University and her law degree, magna cum laude, from Brooklyn Law School.